kaidoshi/anza-blog/src/content/blog/blog-1.md

 title: Finding My What If A New Chapter Begins
 pubDate: 2023-07-17
 author: Anza
-description: Anza's Odyssey is a captivating blog where Anza, a recently single mom in her late 40s, explores her newfound freedom and quests for self-discovery.
+description: Life Leap with Anza is a captivating blog where Anza, a recently single mom in her late 40s, explores her newfound freedom and quests for self-discovery.
 After exiting a 22-year relationship and with her kids grown up, she embarks on a journey to redefine her life and seize her 'what ifs.'
 Join her as she navigates her extraordinary adventures, personal growth, and the trials and triumphs of starting anew, told with honesty, warmth, and a dash of humor.
 Will her experiences inspire you to ask your own "what if?"
 Follow along to find out.
 image: { src: "lifechange.png", alt: "life chage" }
 draft: false
 tags: ["Self-Discovery", "Life-Transition", "Adventure-Travel"]